ONSdigital/sdx-seft-publisher-service/README.md

     $ pip install -I ./sdx-common

-Or if you have the `SDX_HOME` environment variable set and both sdx-seft-publisher-service and sdx-common are in that location, you can run the following to install your local version:
+OR if you have the `SDX_HOME` environment variable set and both sdx-seft-publisher-service and sdx-common are in that location, you can run the following to install your local version:

     $ make dev